ChauhanSaumya/ClubHub/README.md

 ## Description

 ClubHub is a web platform designed to help students discover, join, and connect with all campus clubs in one convenient location.
-It provides a comprehensive directory of clubs, an event calendar, registration and application systems, and a news section for clubs to share updates and achievements.
+It provides a comprehensive directory of clubs, an event calendar, registration and application systems.

 ## Features